Oath Keeper from NC pleads guilty to seditious conspiracy

 The charge is rarely employed.
 Before January, the last time U.S. prosecutors brought such a seditious conspiracy case was in 2010 in an alleged Michigan plot by members of the Hutaree militia to incite an uprising against the government.

-Wilson, a resident of Sampson County, North Carolina, was an Oath Keeper member since 2016 and a county leader of the group's North Carolina chapter, according to a court filing.
-The filing describes him as a military and law enforcement veteran but doesn't include any details of his service.
+Wilson was an Oath Keeper member since 2016 and a Sampson County leader of the group’s North Carolina chapter, according to a court filing.
+The filing describes him as a military and law enforcement veteran but doesn’t include any details of his service.

+[ALSO READ: FBI releases more details on Novant security guard charged in Capitol attack]

+Wilson brought a rifle, pistol, ammunition and other combat gear when he drove to the Washington area on Jan.
+5. He left the weapons in a Virginia hotel room but was armed with a pocketknife and wearing a neck gaiter and beanie hat to mask his appearance when he and other Oath Keepers entered the Capitol on Jan.
+6, prosecutors said.

 Oath Keepers members dressed in paramilitary clothing stormed the Capitol in “stack” formations.
-Wilson and others amassed firearms on the outskirts of Washington, D.C, and were prepared to bring the weapons into the city on Jan.
+Others amassed firearms on the outskirts of Washington, D.C, and were prepared to bring the weapons into the city on Jan.
 6 if Rhodes or his associates believed the need arose, according to prosecutors.
-In the end, the group's “quick reaction force” teams didn’t bring guns into Washington.
+In the end, the group’s “quick reaction force” teams didn’t bring guns into Washington.

+Before he left the Capitol, Wilson joined a mob of people trying to push open the Rotunda Doors from inside the building, according to prosecutors.
+Several days after he returned home, Wilson tossed his cellphone into the Atlantic Ocean to keep its contents out of law enforcement’s hands, prosecutors said.

 Wilson also pleaded guilty to a charge of obstructing an official proceeding, the joint session of Congress for certifying Biden’s victory over former President Donald Trump.